The wildest costumes we spotted at Toronto's Burning Man send-off party, featuring a fire-breathing dragon bus

 The wildest costumes we spotted at Toronto’s Burning Man send-off party, featuring a fire-breathing dragon bus

 Next month, a legion of local Burning Man devotees will hit the highway, bound for Black Rock Desert in a minibus that doubles as a fire-breathing dragon.
 The homegrown art-car-slash-mobile-stage made an appearance this past weekend at Metaverse, a fundraiser and Burning Man send-off bash, where veteran and rookie Burners dressed up in “future Viking” apparel (because why not?) and held an outrageous dance party in an empty lot near Bloor and Lansdowne.
-The car was created by Heavy Meta, a team of 50 volunteers led by event organizers Kevin Bracker, Marie Poliak and Matt Von Wilde, who are throwing similar parties with the car across the continent:
+The car was created by Heavy Meta, a team of 50 volunteers led by event organizers Kevin Bracken, Marie Poliak and Matt Von Wilde, who are throwing similar parties with the car across the continent:

 We stopped by the party to find the party’s most outlandish ensembles.